Godmindfamily, Chapter 5

 There are numerous biblical examples of prophecies, which, though made by God and his servants the prophets, were mediated in their fulfilment by human expectations.
 For example, Joseph dreamed that his father, mother and brothers would bow to him (Genesis 37:9–10).
 His brothers sold him into slavery (Genesis 37:28) in a failed attempt to prevent the realisation of this prophetic dream.
 But Joseph’s slavery took him to Egypt, where he climbed the social ladder to become Pharaoh’s second in command.
 His brothers, struck by famine, came to Egypt looking for food, and found themselves at Joseph’s mercy.
 He forgave them and fed his family through the famine.
 Thus Joseph’s prophetic dream motivated his brothers to inadvertently fulfil the dream.
 Joseph was also a type of Christ, who was similarly betrayed for money by Judas (named after Judah, Joseph’s brother who suggested selling him into slavery), forgave those who wronged him (Luke 23:34), and will assume a position of worldly dominance following the Second Coming.

-In another biblical example, King David is prophesied by God to be the future King of Israel (1 Samuel 16).
-The incumbent king, Saul, became jealous of David upon hearing the prophecy and seeing David’s growing popularity (1 Samuel 18).
-Saul tried to kill David on numerous occasions (1 Samuel 18–26).
-His obsession with hunting David meant that he ignored the threat posed by the Philistines, leading to his defeat in battle by the Philistines (1 Samuel 31), and his suicide, and David’s formal ascension to the throne of Israel (2 Samuel 5).The ultimate examples of faith and prophecy in family life are to be found in the holy family.
+The ultimate examples of faith and prophecy in family life are to be found in the holy family.
 The holy family was brought about by God’s will, obedience to that will, and faith in God.
 This began when the angel Gabriel came to the Virgin Mary, who at that time was betrothed to Joseph of the House of David.
 The angel called her ‘blessed among women’ (Luke 1:26) and advised her ‘don’t be afraid, Mary, for you have found favour with God.
 Behold, you will conceive in your womb, and bring forth a son, and will call his name ‘Jesus’.
 He will be great, and will be called the Son of the Most High.
 The Lord God will give him the throne of his father, David, and he will reign over the house of Jacob forever.
 There will be no end to his kingdom.’
 (Luke 1:30–33).

 Mary asked how this could be since she was a virgin.
 Gabriel replied, ‘“The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 Therefore also the holy one who is born from you will be called the Son of God.’
 (Luke 1:35).Mary responded, ‘Behold, the handmaid of the Lord, be it to me according to your word,’ (Luke 1:38).
 It was because of this obedience and faith that Mary was called ‘blessed’ (Luke 1:42).
 When Joseph heard that Mary was pregnant, though they had yet to be married and sleep together, he wanted to break off the engagement quietly, so as not to shame her.
 But Joseph was visited by the angel, who told him not to doubt Mary, for that which is conceived in her is of the Holy Spirit (Matthew 1:20–24), not a man.
 When Herod began massacring the innocents in an attempt to kill the rightful king, the angel told Joseph to flee for Egypt, and he obeyed (Matthew 2:13–14), saving the life of Jesus.
 In the fullness of time, Joseph also followed his orders to return to Israel (Matthew 2).

-This prophecy of Jesus the Son of God, conceived of the Holy Spirit, and his greatness, was the will of God, but it was facilitated at several key junctures by the faith and obedience of Mary, Joseph and Jesus.
+This prophecy of Jesus the Son of God, conceived of the Holy Spirit, was the will of God, but it was facilitated at several key junctures by the faith and obedience of Mary and Joseph.
 Although there was no way they wouldn’t believe the prophecy and follow divine commands, because of predestination, their belief is no less a credit to them on that account, it was no less potent at the time, and it is no less instructive as an example now.
 That is, as an example of a successful family: the most successful family.Joseph’s obedience and faith is contrasted with the doubt of Zecharias the priest, John the Baptist’s father, whose wife Elizabeth was barren.
 An angel appeared to Zecharias in the temple and told him that he would have a son by Elizabeth, who would have the Holy Spirit even in the womb.
 Zecharias said to the angel, ‘How can I be sure of this?
 For I am an old man, and my wife is well advanced in years.’
 (Luke 1:18).
 For his lack of belief, Gabriel punished Zecharias by making him mute until his son was born (Luke 1:20).

 In the three former examples, God, knowing the power of belief over fate, used the power of the concerned parties’ expectations to help manifest his own will as stated in the prophecies.
 Zecharias was punished due to his lack of faith in God’s messenger, for several reasons.
-Number one, John was born of Elizabeth anyway, demonstrating that Zecharias’ faith was not a necessary condition for the fulfilment of the angel’s prophecy, since God’s will alone is sovereign over the fates of men.
+Number one, John was born of Elizabeth anyway, demonstrating that Zecharias’ faith was not a necessary condition for the fulfilment of the angel’s prophecy, since God’s will alone is sovereign over the fates of humans.
 Number two, for the chastisement and improvement of Zecharias, that he, an otherwise holy and obedient man, should learn an important lesson about faith, particularly in relation to God and the family, by means of a relatively mild punishment.
 Number three, to encourage others to emulate the example Mary and Joseph, and avoid that of Zecharias, by way of a contrast.

-The concept of history repeating itself was first expounded in the Bible’s Book of Ecclesiastes 1:9: ‘That which has been is that which shall be; and that which has been done is that which shall be done: and there is no new thing under the sun.’
-Karl Marx elucidated a modern variant to explain the similarity of Napoleon III to his uncle, Napoleon Bonaparte, both of whom became emperor of France following a revolution, and met similarly dire fates: ‘history repeats itself, first as tragedy, second as farce.’[xlviii]
+The concept of history repeating itself was first expounded in the Bible’s Book of Ecclesiastes 1:9: ‘That which has been is that which shall be; and that which has happened is that which shall be done: and there is no new thing under the sun.’
+Karl Marx elucidated a modern variant to explain the similarity of Napoleon III to his uncle, Napoleon Bonaparte, both of whom became Emperor of France following a revolution, and met similarly dire fates: ‘history repeats itself, first as tragedy, second as farce.’[xxxi]
 The phenomenon is found throughout history, including the talented conqueror and politician Gaius Julius Caesar and his hapless great-great grandson, also called Gaius Caesar, better known to history as Caligula.
-Caligula had incestuous relationships with his sisters, killed many among the Roman elite, made his horse a consul (a look at the contemporary political scene will reveal that there are worse choices) and was slain by his bodyguard, whom he had unwisely mocked.[xlix]
-The First World War was followed 20 years later by the Second World War, involving broadly similar alliances of combatants, with a comparable outcome: a two-front war and consequent defeat for Germany and Austria.Freud saw these recurrences in the lives of individuals and called it the repetition compulsion, which he defined as an unconscious impulse to re-enact dysfunctional relationship patterns and past trauma, by choosing spouses with similar traits to parents or previous poorly chosen partners and engaging in other forms of self-sabotaging behaviour.[l]
+Caligula had incestuous relationships with his sisters, killed many among the Roman elite, made his horse a consul and was slain by his bodyguard, whom he had unwisely mocked.[xxxii]
+The First World War was followed 20 years later by the Second World War, involving broadly similar alliances of combatants, with a comparable outcome: a two-front war and consequent defeat for Germany and Austria.Freud saw these recurrences in the lives of individuals and called it the repetition compulsion, which he defined as an unconscious impulse to re-enact dysfunctional relationship patterns and past trauma, by choosing spouses with similar traits to parents or previous poorly chosen partners and engaging in other forms of self-sabotaging behaviour.[xxxiii]
 Freud attributed this tendency not only to the self-destructive death instinct, but also to a desire to rewrite prior events with a more favourable outcome, to thereby demonstrate a kind of mastery over the unchangeable past.
-The best way to rewrite the past favourably through a new iteration of an old pattern is to do so under God’s guidance.[li]
-Theology and the Bible call this concept typology, and it extends beyond the Bible to affect the lives of nations, families and individuals.
+The best way to rewrite the past favourably through a new iteration of an old pattern is to do so under God’s guidance.

 A typology is a category of events or persons that are similar, and are repeated throughout the Bible (and history) like motifs, with multiple instances of the type foreshadowing a greater, later fulfilment called the antitype.
 It would be idle to suppose that the general laws of history laid down in the Bible end there.
 For example, the archetype of the oppressive idolatrous ruler is either King Nimrod or Pharaoh in Exodus, who tried to keep the Israelites enslaved, and was ultimately beset by the divinely ordained plagues of Egypt.
 The type recurs with Nebuchadnezzar II, who sacked Jerusalem and burned the temple (2 Kings 25:9), and Antiochus Epiphanes, who erected an idol in the temple, and was defeated by the Maccabees (1 and 2 Maccabees).
 There have been other typological instances outside the Bible, notably Titus, who sacked Jerusalem and its temple in AD 70, Saddam Hussein, who partially rebuilt ancient Babylon, and Adolf Hitler, who obviously persecuted Jews.
 The typology will culminate in the Antichrist, who will commit the final ‘abomination of desolation’ (Matthew 24:15; Daniel 9:27) and removal of the regular burnt offering in a rebuilt temple, where he will sit and falsely call himself God (2 Thessalonians 2:3–4), before being beset by the wrath of God and killed by Jesus in the Second Coming (2 Thessalonians 2:8).
 In the case of the idolatrous ruler typology, it is God’s will to foreshadow the Antichrist, in an effort to warn as many people off worshipping him when he appears.When it comes to other examples of historical repetition, we are looking at divine will mediated by human expectations.
 That is, God allowed people’s conditioned expectations to become self-fulfilling prophecies – even when they were false expectations.
 History cannot be understood without it.
-Although Saint Augustine was right in that history is ultimately a linear progress from fall to the redemption of mankind, it is only a portion of humanity that will be saved, there are different dispensations[lii] and typological repetitions within that process, and morals have declined and will continue to decline as the church age goes on, culminating in the utter degeneracy of the last days, which we are currently in.
+Although Saint Augustine was right in that history is ultimately a linear progress from fall to the redemption of mankind, it is only a portion of humanity that will be saved, there are different dispensations[xxxiv] and typological repetitions within that process, and morals have declined and will continue to decline as the church age goes on, culminating in the utter degeneracy of the last days, which we are currently in.

 Although animals can also be conditioned, they cannot use the power of belief to break their cycles in the way humans can (although animals can be de-conditioned, this takes longer and generally requires human oversight), another factor that separates human family systems from animal systems.
 We thus come to the realisation that emotional fusion and the associated tetchiness, neediness, distancing etc. are the product of conditioning, negative beliefs and fears, just like symptoms, and like symptoms, these problems can be healed in the same way.
 Healing symptoms and diseases via TMS methods and/or miracles requires firm belief in a good outcome and the ability to shut out counterproductive anxiety.
 These skills are transferable to the realm of family and relationship dysfunction.
 In fact, it may be easier to heal a dysfunctional relationship than it is to heal a serious disease, because there is more fear and danger to overcome with the latter than the former, and worse consequences for failure.

 Indeed, the power of self-fulfilling prophecies can be harnessed for good within the family, especially when an individual comes from a functional and loving family background.
-We are reminded of the verse: ‘having been reminded of the utmost faith that is in you; which lived first in your grandmother Lois, and your mother Eunice, and, I am persuaded, in you also’ (2 Timothy 1:5).
+I am reminded of the verse: ‘having been reminded of the utmost faith that is in you; which lived first in your grandmother Lois, and your mother Eunice, and, I am persuaded, in you also’ (2 Timothy 1:5).
 Paul here demonstrates that faith can be transmitted intergenerationally, too.
 That is why parents are encouraged to be good Christian role models for their children by walking the walk, and living with integrity, not merely preaching to them – which, by the way, they are also exhorted to do in Deuteronomy 6.

 1 Timothy contains advice on how to raise a family.
 ‘The overseer therefore must be without reproach, the husband of one wife, temperate, sensible, modest, hospitable, good at teaching, not a drinker, not violent, nor greedy with money, but gentle, not quarrelsome, nor covetous; one who rules his own house well, having children in subjection with reverence (but if a man doesn’t know how to rule his own house, how will he take care of the assembly of God?)’
 (1 Timothy 3:2–6).
 These verses clearly state that the father should be a virtuous head of the household, with children who are willingly subordinate, because they revere him.
 The means for achieving this are given in Hebrews 12: disciplining the children out of love, for their betterment, like the Father does with his children.
 Moreover, the leadership of the family is a proving ground, in which the individual demonstrates he is fit to lead the larger organisation of the church, with the implication that if a man cannot successfully manage his family, he cannot manage a church and is not fit for high office.
 ‘But if anyone doesn’t provide for his own, and especially his own household, he has denied the faith, and is worse than an unbeliever.’
 (1 Timothy 5:8).
-This verse demonstrates the responsibility people generally have to look after their own families financially and spiritually.Bowen and Kerr acknowledged that fusion with religion was often beneficial, but they did not understand fusion with God as a result of eating the Body of Christ, the bread of life (John 6).
-All excess fusion with everyone but God is the result of fusion with the deceiver archetype, who tempts people into maladaptive fusions with others via fear, limiting beliefs and desire, and all true self-differentiation is ultimately differentiation of the ego from the deceiver.
-Bowen’s idea of differentiating the intellectual system from the emotions came close to this concept, since the deceiver generates all negative emotions (as well as symptoms and certain external occurrences), but there was too much emphasis on family history, and without a framework for receiving help from God, his theory has limited utility, like almost all psychological models.Moreover, differentiation from the emotional system is more important than differentiation from other people, because the former generally entails the latter, and the inner usually determines the outer.
-When it comes to handling dysfunctional relationships within or outside the family, the key variable is differentiation of self from the deceiver – if you are able to manage your emotions properly, and reject limiting beliefs, you will be able to confidently and competently handle others.
-The only way to seriously differentiate from the deceiver, and thereby see the truth clearly, is to enter into union with Jesus, who is far stronger than the deceiver.
-‘But if I by the Spirit of God cast out demons, then God’s kingdom has come upon you.
-Or how can one enter into the house of the strong man and plunder his goods, unless he first binds the strong man?
-Then he plunders his house.’
-(Matthew 12:29).
-Once this salvation has taken place, the journey of sanctification begins, in a progressive deepening of the individual’s alignment with God’s will.
+This verse demonstrates the responsibility people generally have to look after their own families financially and spiritually.

 If you drink the blood of Christ – and I’m not necessarily talking about communion wine – you enter into a family relationship with God, who becomes your father.
 In John’s (12:36) gospel, Jesus exhorts people to become ‘sons of the light’, and in 1 John 3:2 Christians are called ‘children of God’.
 You thereby change your family history and a new nature comes with it, not perfect to be sure (and reliant on God for virtue) but more capable of positive development or sanctification and freer of negative emotions than you were previously.
 If you don’t like the cards you’ve been dealt, make friends with the dealer.